-- As always, consider first whether there are already terms in the target language for the concept of an heir or an inheritance, and use those terms. - Depending on the context, other ways that the term "inherit" could be translated might include "receive" or "possess" or "come into possession of." - Ways to translate "inheritance" could include "promised gift" or "secure possession." - When God's people are referred to as his inheritance this could be translated as "valued ones belonging to him." - The term "heir" could be translated with a word or phrase that means "privileged child who receives the father's possessions" or "person chosen to receive (God's) spiritual possessions or blessings." - The term "heritage" could be translated as "blessings from God" or "inherited blessings."
+- As always, consider first whether there are already terms in the target language for the concept of an heir or an inheritance, and use those terms. - Depending on the context, other ways that the term "inherit" could be translated might include "receive" or "possess" or "come into possession of." - Ways to translate "inheritance" could include "promised gift" or "secure possession." - The term "heir" could be translated with a word or phrase that means "privileged child who receives the father's possessions." - The term "heritage" could be translated as "inherited blessings."